SebastianAmos/FOCUST-Plugin/README.md

 For this mode, datasets must contain a stain that represents the nucleus and a stain that represents each cell more broadly (such as a membrane or cytoskeletal dye).

 <ins> The single cell analysis mode will: </ins>
-- Segment the nuclei and cell body
+- Segment the nuclei and cell bodies and generate a cytoplasmic region of interest.
--
+- Relate each nucleus object to the cell body object it sits within.
+- Generate morphological measurements on the nuclei, cell and cytoplasm objects.
+- Quantify the intensity of stains in channels 2, 3 and 4 (if present) within the segmented objects.
+- Generate intensity ratios of stains in channels 2, 3 and 4 (if present) between the nucleus and the cytoplasm.

 ## Speckle Analysis